 The idea that our bodies stop feeling pleasure as we age is one of the most harmful myths of all.
 The truth is, your body remains a landscape of evolving sensations.
 Many people actually find that with age comes a heightened awareness of what feels good, less shame, and more confidence to ask for what they need.

 This shift often leads to more authentic, satisfying intimacy, whether with a partner or through solo exploration.
-Itβs about embracing new discoveries, focusing on depth over performance, and giving yourself permission to experience pleasure in ways you never imagined before.
+It's about embracing new discoveries, focusing on depth over performance, and giving yourself permission to experience pleasure in ways you never imagined before.
+Understanding pleasure as a renewable resource can transform how you approach self-care and intimacy throughout all life stages.
+Tools like the 30 Days of Intimacy With Yourself self-care calendar can help you reconnect with your body and rediscover what brings you joy.

 Β

-Hormonal shifts during perimenopause and menopause can affect desire, but that doesnβt mean libido is gone.
+Hormonal shifts during perimenopause and menopause can affect desire, but that doesn't mean libido is gone.
 For some, this stage of life brings a renewed spark, fewer childcare responsibilities, more self-acceptance, or even the freedom of a new beginning.
+If you're experiencing brain fog, rage, or low libido, know that these symptoms are common and manageable.

 Support is out there too, from HRT to vaginal moisturisers, and knowing your options makes a huge difference.
+In the UK, where access to menopause care has improved significantly in recent years, more women are finding the support they need to navigate this transition with confidence.
 Most importantly, midlife desire is personal and unique.
-It may ebb and flow differently, but itβs still very much alive, and often burns brighter when freed from old expectations.
+It may ebb and flow differently, but it's still very much alive, and often burns brighter when freed from old expectations.

 Β